 A bit further from the centre of town, but well worth the trip for football lovers, is Allianz Arena.
-This modern stadium was built in time for the 2006 FIFA World Cup and is home to Munich’s two premier teams, Bayern Munchen and TSV 1860 Munchen.
+Munich’s modern stadium was built in time for the 2006 FIFA World Cup and is home to the city’s premier team, Bayern Munchen.

 Costing 280 million Euros to build, the stadium is an impressive site, particularly when lit up at night.
-Special effects allow the outside stadium façade to change colour, depending on which team is playing at home.
+Special effects allow the outside stadium façade to change colour, depending on which teams are playing.

 The stadium is also used as a venue for concerts and other sporting events.

 You’ll need to join a tour to visit Allianz Arena and the FC Bayern Museum.
 Tours take place daily, except for Christmas Day, New Year’s Eve and New Year’s Day.
 This tour is a great option as it includes the sights of Munich as well as your transport to and from Allianz Arena.